arian2528/food-orders/.github/instructions.md

 Vercel Deployment: Set up the project for deployment on Vercel.
 Ensure environment variables are configured correctly for both development and production.

 Database:
-For details on the selected database management system for this project, see `database/dbms.md`.
+For details on the selected database management system (PostgreSQL) and ORM (Prisma) for this project, see `database/dbms.md`.

 Authentication & User Management:
 You have two main options for implementing authentication and user management as an API gateway (auth proxy) for this application: